-Deliberative Systems allows for a division of labour:
+Deliberative Systems also allow for a division of labour:

 A systemic approach allows us to analyse the division of labour among parts of the system, each with its different deliberative strengths and weaknesses, and to conclude that a single part, which in itself may have low or even negative deliberative quality with respect to one of several deliberative ideals, may nevertheless make an important contribution to an overall deliberative system.
 (2012:2-3)

 Finally, Mansbridge et al. argue, Deliberative Systems enables a contextual or meta-analysis that can ‘see more clearly where a system could be improved, and recommend institutions or other innovations that could supplement the system in areas of weakness’ (2012:4).
 Through these interventions, Deliberative Systems has been understood as offering a ‘guide’ for ‘practical action, which confronts real-world issues of scale and constraints on time and knowledge’ (Knops 2016: 307).